 - 23,666 defective computers will be shipped this year.

-- 56,700 checks will be deducted from the wrong bank accounts in the next hour.
+- 56,700 checks deducted from the false bank accounts in the next hour.

 - 567 pacemaker operations will be performed incorrectly this year.

-- 315 entries in the most recent Webster’s New International Dictionary of the English Language (unabridged) will turn out to be misspelled.
+- 315 entries in the most recent Webster’s New International Dictionary of the English Language (unabridged) misspelled.

-- 69 malfunctioning ATM’s will be installed in the next 12 months.
+- 69 malfunctioning ATM’s will installed in the next 12 months.

 - 810 commercial airline flights would crash every month.